akhilerm/youtube-music-alexa-skill/README.md

 1. setup aws developer account
 2. Setup aws cli and configure, node js is also required
 3. Install ask cli and configure
-4.

-how to generate ARn for lambda function. needs to add it to the document
+4. `ask deploy` will create lambda functions and deploy

 #### Development